-** Home lifestyle/nutrition tip: If you are having regular periods but feel like you get a lot of breast tenderness, bloating, PMS symptoms before your period, you may want to minimize alcohol and caffeine consumption to allow estrogen to be more readily eliminated.
+** Home lifestyle/nutrition tip: If you are having regular periods but feel like you get a lot of breast tenderness, bloating, PMS symptoms before your period, you may want to minimize alcohol and caffeine consumption to allow estrogen to be more readily eliminated through healthy detoxification of estrogens.
 This is especially helpful in the last 1-2 weeks before your period is due.

 Thyroid hormones are also critical to pre-pregnancy health and optimizing your chances of fertility.
 Suboptimal thyroid hormones can affect the regularity of your cycles and may affect prolactin levels.
 Above optimal prolactin can affect follicular development and consequently estrogen and progesterone production.
 A comprehensive look at your thyroid hormones isn’t just assessing TSH but it looks at Free T4, Free T3 and thyroid antibodies.
 If you are getting your thyroid hormones tested, it is best to get a blood test in the morning and avoid any supplement containing biotin as this can falsely alter hormone levels.

 - Always feeling cold

 For more detailed info on thyroid health, click here!